National Trust Preservation Funds: Guidelines & Eligibility

 A small grant at the right time can go a long way and is often the catalyst that inspires a community to take action on a preservation project.
 Grants generally start at $2,500 and range up to $5,000.
 The selection process is very competitive.

-The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.
+The review process is generally completed within ten weeks of the application deadline, and applicants are notified via email once the review process is complete.

 Applicants must be either a public agency, 501(c) (3), or other nonprofit organization to be considered eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.